peterkeen/sites/README.md

 The `static_path` helper is specifically for allowing you to view sites using the `/view` path as well as making it possible to view them from arbitrary domain names.

+On production assets will be transparently compressed and cached.
+CSS and JS are compressed with YUI Compressor and PNG and JPEG with ImageOptim (if prerequisites are available).
+In addition, gzip compression will be transparently applied if the browser accepts it.

+For image compression to work you'll need several prerequisites installed.
+See the [ImageOptim](https://github.com/toy/image_optim) documentation for instructions.

 ## CNAMEs